Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/2.1.Press_the_App_Icon_on_the_SDL_menu_screen/index.md

 # 2.1.
-Press the App icon on the SDL menu screen
+Press the App Icon on the SDL menu screen

 ## 1. Overview
-This chapter describes the launch of the SDL App by pressing the SDL App icon on the main menu.
+This chapter describes the launch of the SDL App by pressing the SDL App Icon on the main menu.

 ## 2. Background/Purpose/Reason for Standardization
 Currently, the launch of the SDL App is an SDL standard behavior.